D3lyth/milestone-project-1/README.md

 The last Google Fonts used was 'Licorice' - this is seen on the book labels on the carousel.This font was chosen again for its handwritten look, with cursive being the fallback font.

-- The standard 'cursive' font was used for the font in the logo - although other fonts were trialled, the cursive font looked the most suitable.
+- [Freehand](https://fonts.google.com/specimen/Freehand) was used for the logo text and 'cursive' font was used as the fallback font.

 - [Princess Sofia](https://fonts.google.com/specimen/Princess+Sofia) was used for the primary headers and titles.
 The fallback font was 'cursive'.